lupyuen/lupyuen.github.io/src/lte.md

 Yeah the Power Key is probably inspired by the press-and-hold Power Button on vintage Nokia Phones.

+Let's implement the steps with Apache NuttX RTOS...

-# Power On in NuttX
+# Power Up wth NuttX

 TODO